JamesSkemp/words/content/post/personal-new-glasses.md

 +++
-title = "[Personal] New glasses" summary = "New glasses for James ..." draft = false comments = true date = "2007-07-12T20:55:00-05:00"
+title = "[Personal] New glasses" description = "New glasses for James ..." draft = false comments = true date = "2007-07-12T20:55:00-05:00"